 (1) Recordkeeping.
-Recordkeeping requirements as specified in § 721.125(a) though (c) and (i) are applicable to manufacturers and processors of this substance.
+Recordkeeping requirements as specified in § 721.125(a) through (c), (i), and (k) are applicable to manufacturers and processors of this substance.

 (2) Limitation or revocation of certain notification requirements.
 The provisions of § 721.185 apply to this section.